Introduction

 1. Garbage In, Garbage Out (GIGO)

-The classic rule in computing—Garbage In, Garbage Out—applies more than ever in AI.
+The classic rule in computing—Garbage In, Garbage Out—applies more than ever in AI development.
 Models trained on incomplete, inaccurate, or biased data will produce unreliable results.
-Whether it’s a chatbot or a self-driving car, if the data is bad, the AI fails.
+Whether it’s an AI chatbot or a self-driving car, if the data quality is poor, the AI fails.

 AI model performance depends directly on data quality.
-Clean, complete, and relevant data improves:
+Clean, complete, and relevant training data improves:

 Prediction accuracy